-Oh, I hope Dr. Hanna is not reading this…
+Oh, I hope Dr. Hanna does not read this…

-On Thursday I refereed a high school boys varsity district championship match.
+On Thursday I refereed a high school boys varsity district championship match at Brentsville High School.
 When I returned home and showered I started to get the chills.
 The night was awful.
 I was running a high fever and the pain in my hand was almost unbearable.

 On Friday I went back to Dr. Hanna who cut off the cast fearing infection in the wound in my hand which was under the cast.
 I would deal with the fever until Wednesday.
 I was drained once the fever broke.
 I was also on antibiotics to kill the infection if it was biological.

-In hindsight, the pain was probably sweat inside the cast from the game which seeped into the open wound.
+In hindsight, the pain was probably caused by sweat inside the cast from the game which seeped into the open wound.
 It was very painful and probably unrelated to the fever.

 The next course of action is an X-ray in another week and then, “if things look good,” remain in the splint for six weeks.